iterative/dvc.org/static/docs/commands-reference/init.md

 usage: dvc init [-h] [-q | -v] [--no-scm] [-f]
 ```

+## Description

+After DVC initialization, a new directory `.dvc/` will be created with `config`
+and `.gitignore` files and `cache` directory.
+These files and directories are
+hidden from the user generally and are not meant to be manipulated directly.

+`.dvc/cache` is one of the most important
+[DVC directories](/doc/user-guide/dvc-files-and-directories).
+It will hold all
+the contents of tracked data files.
+Note that `.dvc/.gitignore` lists this
+directory, which means that the cache directory is not under Git control.
+This
+is your local cache and you cannot push it to any Git remote.

 ## Options

-- `--no-scm` - skip Git specific initializations, `.dvc/.gitignore` will not be
+- `--no-scm` - skip Git specific initialization, `.dvc/.gitignore` will not be
-  populated and added to Git.
+  written.

 - `-f`, `--force` - remove `.dvc/` if it exists before initialization.
 Will
   remove all local cache.
 Useful when first `dvc init` got corrupted for some